-- The total carbon emissions for each project have been applied evenly over the total years of construction. - The 5-year (2015-2019 inclusive) average carbon footprint for maintenance and the DBFO contract works has been used and remains constant to 2050. - All DBFO operational electricity will return under the control of National Highways after the contract end years.
+- The total carbon emissions for each project have been applied evenly over the total years of construction. - A 5-year rolling average carbon footprint for maintenance and the DBFO contract works has been used to project emissions forward to 2050. - All DBFO operational electricity will return under the control of National Highways after the contract end years.